IgniteUI/help-topics/topics/02_Controls/igGrid/11_igGridExcelExporter_Configuring.md

 ### Purpose

+The `igGrid` is a highly customizable widget and is usually styled and configured to fit within a visual layout.
+Users that are regularly working with this web application develop habits connectd to this environment that help them do anything more quickly - for example they know that the most valuable information for them is displayed in the first column and it is always vibible, or search for records colored in green as those display a positive trend.

+Often the business people require to quickly export this data from web to Excel without the struggle of orientating in a new visual environment.
+This is where the configuring of the `igGridExcelExporter` comes to help.
+Using the appropriate settings one can achieve almost the same look and feel of the `igGrid` in the expored Excel Worksheet.
+Another common scenario is when the business users only need a particular set of the data to work with in Excel, so they do not worry about style, but rather for data aggregations, etc.

-The `igGridExcelExporter`™ provides options that allow any data and layout manipulations caused by the `igGrid` features to be reflected in the Excel Worksheet, as well as to configure styles to be applied, columns to be skipped during exporting, setting file and worksheet names, etc.
+The `igGridExcelExporter`™ provides options that to configure how any data or layout manipulations caused by the `igGrid` features will reflected in the Excel Worksheet, thus fullfiling common business scenarios like the ones described above.

 ### In this topic